 Work in Progress

-I have some papers under review or revision on chatbots, semantic competence, and generative grammar.
+I also have some papers under review or revision on chatbots, semantic competence, and generative grammar.
 Email me for a draft of any of these and receive a complementary picture of my cat.

 At the moment, I am working on applying teleosemantics to neural language models (e.g., Word2Vec, ELMo) and seeing how it can constrain methods of model interpretation and probing.
 Feel free to get in contact if this is the kind of thing you’re in to.
+There’s an extremely rough draft of some of this work here.
+Here are some slides from a recent talk about this.
+This is connected to a longer-term project developing an appropriate epistemology for stochastic measuring devices, a category which includes deep neural networks and other computational systems often labelled ‘artificial intelligences’.

 Some ways to think about linguistic structure (for philosophers) [Here]